 No misalignment of incentives.
 On the country's side, the people are being taxed and possibly drafted for a war they don't have a personal stake in, and as soon as popular support falls under 50% (assuming a democracy), the government has to pull out.
 Whereas the Anarchists are defending their homes and thus very much do have a personal stake in this.
 All those different private protection agencies have every reason to work together to fight the common threat.

 The biggest advantage of all: First strike.
 The government's goal isn't to wipe out the Anarchy, so they can't just march in and shoot everyone.
 Most likely their goal is to confiscate everyone's weapons.
-But this one-sided policy of being unable to shoot someone from the opposing side on sight basically guarantees that the Anarchists will have first strike in every confrontation.
+But this situation where only one side is unable to shoot someone from the opposing side on sight basically guarantees that the Anarchists will have first strike in every confrontation.

 One more thing...